tomasc/mongoid_traffic/README.md

 MyLog.day(Date.today)
 ```

-Eventually by date range (when using the `.for_dates` scope please make sure to specify which log type you wish to access):
+Eventually by date range (when using the `.for_dates` scope make sure to specify which log type you wish to access):

 ```ruby
 MyLog.daily.for_dates(Date.yesterday, Date.today)